davidmarkgardiner/netlify/content/blogs/pod-security-standards.md

 labels  `enforce=baseline` and `enforce=resticted`

-We advise using `restricted` where possible and `baseline` as standard.
+I would advise using `restricted` where possible and `baseline` as standard.

 for production its recommended using audit for a week or more to check for any effected workloads